Baster2392/JakDojade/README.md

 JakDojade

 How it works?
-Application read maps written in .txt files by following rules:
+Application reads maps written in .txt files by following rules:
 - '#' - road from one town to another.
 It means 1 unit of lenght
 - '*' - town, near this symbol, should occur name of town
 - '.' - empty space